nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/HTTPC_AT_commands.rst

   It represents the length of the payload.
   If ``payload_length`` is greater than ``0``, the SLM will enter data mode and expect the upcoming UART input data as payload.
   The SLM will then send the payload to the HTTP server until the ``payload_length`` bytes are sent.
-  To abort sending the payload, terminate data mode by sending the terminator string defined in :kconfig:`CONFIG_SLM_DATAMODE_TERMINATOR`.
+  To abort sending the payload, terminate data mode by sending the terminator string defined in :kconfig:option:`CONFIG_SLM_DATAMODE_TERMINATOR`.
   The default pattern string is "+++".

 Response syntax